 A high-quality weather app should be part of any naturalist’s toolkit.
 Weather Live Free delivers the current conditions, up-to-date forecast, and other meteorological data for sites all over the world.
 Besides keeping you abreast of weather developments while you’re out looking for bugs and birds, the app also helps deepen your connection to place by shedding light on atmospheric goings-on–just as influential on an ecosystem as biological and geological factors.

-Now you can interpret the physical landscape below you during an airplane flight.
+Now, you can interpret the physical landscape below you during an airplane flight.
 Tracking your flight path via GPS, Flyover Country provides a host of offline information and maps on geological points of interest (such as fossil sites) below you.
-And the National Science Foundation-funded app’s not limited to window seats 30,000 feet up: You can also use it on the trail or the highway.
+The National Science Foundation-funded app’s not limited to window seats 30,000 feet up: You can also use it on the trail or the highway.

 Other excellent field guide apps include Fungipedia (for identifying mushrooms and other fungi), Peakfinder (which labels the peaks on your local skyline), and Project Noah (similar to iNaturalist in use and purpose).
 Crucially for field situations, most of these apps work offline as long as you’ve downloaded the necessary libraries.